jr-86/competition/q2b.md

 ### Filling Team 1

-We have three open spots on Team 1 and 5 pairs of twins to choose from.
+Dave is already on Team 1, so we have three open spots on Team 1 and 5 pairs of twins to choose from.

 The first spot may be filled by any of the 10.
 This takes one member, and excludes their twin from joining Team 1.